vincoss/glut/src/GlutDev/Readme.txt

 ﻿
 # Tasks
 Search for TODO
-search for StatusCode on results page progress indicator
+search for StatusCode on results page EF issue progress indicator on run change chart horizontall scroll or slider if persist then save when finish if not then store???

 ### Nice to have
 buy me a coffee